Skip to main content

 Hate crime training and capacity building for national law enforcement

-coordinated by the OSCE Office for Democratic Institutions and Human Rights (ODIHR)
+with support from the Organisation on Security and Co-operation in Europe (OSCE)/Office for Democratic Institutions and Human Rights (ODIHR)

 Funding opportunities